 “a fully integrated diplomatic services and geopolitical risk boutique”

-The UAE Mission to the EU was first listed as a client of Westphalia Global Advisory in the Transparency Register on 11 December 2019, and spends within a range of €100,000 - €199,999 annually.
+The UAE Mission to the EU was first listed as a client of Westphalia Global Advisory in the Transparency Register on 19 December 2018, SidenoteThis report was updated on 9.02.21.
+It initially stated that Westphalia Global Advisory registered its client UAE Mission to the EU on its EU lobby transparency register entry on 11 December 2019.
+Due to technical problems with both the data received from the register and its processing by LobbyFacts this date is incorrect.
+The client UAE Mission to the EU was registered as a client by Westphalia Global Advisory on 19 December 2018 when it first joined the register. and spends within a range of €100,000 - €199,999 annually.
 The entry says that the consultancy firm “helps clients understand, navigate, and shape today’s complex international system, mitigate regulatory risks, and realize strategic goals.
 Westphalia Global is active worldwide, but it focuses most notably on Europe and the Arabian Gulf”.
 It lists EU policy areas of interest as, "Foreign and Security Policy", "Aviation", "Energy", "Foreign Direct Investment" and "Neighbourhood Policy".

 Other staffers give more detail of the company's activity on LinkedIn, including policy analysis, and "projects related to EU policies on Defense and Security".
 One describes the company as “a fully integrated diplomatic services and geopolitical risk boutique”, and the role as "Monitoring and analysis of EU regulations and specific policies of the interest of the client” as well as "media monitoring" and "social media management".